Tariq5523/Data-Cleaning-Using-SQL/README.md

 # Data-Cleaning-Using-SQL
-This repository is for a data cleaning project on Nashville housing data using SQL.
+In This Project I used SQL to clean housing data in Nashville.